-- Medium Term Business Plan and Budget (included Funding/Capital Plan);

-- Risk Appetite Framework (RAF) and Risk Strategy (RS);

-- Liquidity Risk Management Guidelines;

-- Contingency Funding Plan; and
+- Medium Term Business Plan and Budget (included Funding/Capital Plan); - Risk Appetite Framework (RAF) and Risk Strategy (RS); - Liquidity Risk Management Guidelines; - Contingency Funding Plan; and

-- ILAAP.
+• ILAAP.

-The CA Auto Bank Group has been closely monitoring the Covid-19 pandemic, the shortage of raw materials that might impact on the manufacturers' production of new vehicles, and the related impacts on liquidity since its inception.
+The CA Auto Bank Group has been closely monitoring the macroeconomic environment (including Russia-Ukraine conflict and the conflict in the Middle East area, rising interest rates, shortage of raw materials and in particular semiconductors) that might impact on the manufacturers' production of new vehicles, and the related impacts on liquidity since its inception.
 Several analyses have been provided to CA Auto Bank's governance bodies, shareholders and regulators, proving the liquidity adequacy in accordance with ILAAP.
 Should the risks and challenges actually materialise in a severe and adverse scenario, the occurrence of certain unforeseeable events, wholly or partly out of CA Auto Bank's control, could substantially limit the effectiveness of risk management.
 As a result, there can be no assurance that CA Auto Bank could not suffer future material losses due to the inadequacy or failure of the above procedures.
 The occurrence of one or more of the risks above could adversely affect the results of CA Auto Bank's operations, business and financial position.